Cornwall’s best beach cafes and restaurants

 Trevaunance Cove, Quay Road, Saint Agnes TR5 0RT

 Driftwood Spars Brewery was established in 2000 and is situated in the stunning Trevaunance Cove, St Agnes.
 The brewery is part of the Driftwood Spars pub and B&B and probably has the best sea views any brewery has.
 A rambling, cosy and historic freehouse, it was built in the 1650s using huge beams (or spars) salvaged from local shipwrecks.
 The pub’s many fire-side nooks are popular winter retreats for dog walkers and outdoor enthusiasts, and in the summer the beer garden is busy.
 Driftwood Spars Brewery is a multi-award winning microbrewery and produces a core range of ales — including Alfie’s Revenge and Lou’s Brew — alongside seasonal specials, all of which are gluten free.
-The brewery was given the Champion Winter Beer of Great Britain 2012, awarded by CAMRA for Alfie’s Revenge.
+The brewery was given the Champion Winter Beer of Great Britain 2012, from CAMRA for Alfie’s Revenge.
 Visit website

 The Dental Surgery Old Brewery Yard, Falmouth TR11 2BY

 Far down the rabbit hole in the heart of Falmouth lies The Chintz Symposium, a bar like no other.
 Vivid patterned wallpaper, walls of mirrors, secret rooms and gaudy vintage furniture evoke the bright and abstract fantasy created by Lewis Carrol’s ‘Alice in Wonderland’.
-Specialising in wine, cheese and charcuterie The Chintz Symposium is the best place to relax, put your feet up and set the world to rights.
+Specialising in wine, cheese and charcuterie The Chintz Symposium is the best place to relax and set the world to rights.
 It was set up by three friends who used to work at the Glastonbury Festival.
 Despite the fairly limited space, live music is rife at Chintz.
 Drinkers at the bar are regularly treated to intimate musical performances from local/national bands and solo artists.

 St Mabyn, Bodmin PL30 3BA

-The St Mabyn Inn is what can only be described as a proper country pub, located right in the heart of North Cornwall.
-The pub serves food daily, every lunchtime and evening and the menus change regularly to keep things seasonal, local and ‘ansom’.
+The St Mabyn Inn is what can only be described as a proper and popular country pub, located right in the heart of North Cornwall.
+The 17th century pub serves food daily, every lunchtime and evening and the menus change regularly to keep things seasonal, local and ‘ansom’.
 They offer from a Thai night to pizza nights.
 Four real ales are always on offer too.
 You can find St Mabyn Inn in the village, right by the church, there’s a lovely beer garden for those sunny summer days and dogs are also welcome!
 Visit website

 Cornwall restaurants and cafes